TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/All-In-One Testers/Generic 1-Battery Tester/readme.md

 # Generic 1-Battery Tester

-> Simple Yet Efficient Single-Battery Tester For 18650 Cells (And Other Types)
+> Simple Yet Efficient Single-Battery Tester For 18650 Cells, 5V Power Banks, And Any Other Battery Cell Below 5V

-Affordable *all-in-one* tester providing essential measurements for reliably distinguishing *counterfeit* batteries from *genuine* ones and assessing overall battery health.
+This is an affordable *all-in-one* tester that can identify *counterfeit* batteries and determine overall battery health and quality.

 <img src="images/generic_1cell_tester_18650_overview_t.png" width="100%" height="100%" />